bdstest/enterprise-inventory/docs/architecture.md

 ## System Overview

-The Enterprise Inventory System is a comprehensive asset management platform designed to track, monitor, and manage organizational assets across multiple locations and departments.
+The Enterprise Inventory System addresses the complex interdependencies inherent in enterprise asset management, where inventory decisions create ripple effects across procurement cycles, operational continuity, and financial planning.
+The architecture recognizes that asset optimization is fundamentally a systems problem involving trade-offs between carrying costs, stockout risks, and operational flexibility, while managing the second-order effects of inventory decisions on supplier relationships, cash flow, and organizational agility.

 ## Architecture Components